RapidAPI/DevRel-Stack-Data/guides/posts/canvas-api/post.md

 ---
 title: Introduction to Canvas API
 description: You can draw graphics using JavaScript and the HTML canvas element.
+In this piece, you will get a small introduction about Canvas API and how you can use it in a website.
 publishedDate: 2021-11-03T16:27:05.876Z
 lastModifiedDate: 2021-11-03T16:27:05.876Z
 authors: